 The wisdom of fire, wire and water

 The path to the silver wire first comes from the earth, as ore.
-Silver and its properties inspired man to leave a legacy and traces of silver jewelry and tools that testify to the processes, techniques and rituals that possessed the objects themselves.
+Silver and its properties inspired man to leave a legacy and traces of silver jewellery and tools that testify to the processes, techniques and rituals that possessed the objects themselves.

 The filigree itself contains an ethnographic and folkloristic interpretation which, as an inventory, illuminates the complexity, layering, value, as well as the importance of adorning certain parts of the body, once and today.